eniac/mu2sls/POPL23_ARTIFACT_README.md

 ##### Setup the Cloudlab machine

-Create a `vars.sh` file based on `vars_template.sh` and modify the node address and username (as copied from cloudlab) and the location of your ssh key.
+Create a `vars.sh` file based on `vars_template.sh` and modify the node address and username (as copied from cloudlab) and the location of your ssh key (the one you used when generating a key with `ssh-keygen`).
 Leave the docker_io_username as is.

 Source the vars file to be able to easily run the following scripts.
 ```sh